Parx-3DS/Parx-GDI/README.md

 #Two or three other personal request of all

-pleasesend emailto: "Athabasca U" so I "Kenneth Dwayne Lee :: Dob.
+please send on my behalf emailto: "Athabasca U" so I "Kenneth Dwayne Lee :: Dob.
 Jan 10 1972" may obtain rendering from their "Approval Program" of the alumni & or computer science faculty  >>  fst_success@athabascau.ca
-Via Phone: 1-819-205-2321
-Co.
+  Re: & in Co.
 Kenneth Dwayne Lee
+My Phone number at home is: 1-819-205-2321
 78 "A" Rue.
 Garneau, Gatineau Qc.
 J8X-1S2 Canada

 Plus if U belive in [Three-DS:Computers:Desk](https://www.3dbrew.org/wiki/Fundraiser) and Proliteriot's whom can build them?